 Your basic wired surround speaker setup includes an AV receiver and matching speakers.
 There are many different configurations that you can make, and your components will all be wired together.
 The AV receiver sends the audio signal from the player, and the receiver decodes and sends it back to the speakers.

 For wired surround setups, it’s possible to mix and match brands and products, as long as you know that they can work well together, but there are many packaged systems that are high-quality and make the decision simple and easy for you.

 Make sure to consult the manufacturer when mixing and matching different components to ensure they will all work together optimally as a whole.

 Speaker systems can be configured in many different ways.
 You can add a subwoofer or two and speakers of all shapes and sizes.
 It is a great idea to have a subwoofer, but you will need to make sure that you have a subwoofer channel to connect to it.

-When browsing through speakers and other sound system components, you’ll often see numbers 2.0, 2.1, 5.1, 7.1 and beyond within the product name or description, which represent the number of speakers and type of speakers included in the package.
-You can check out our full post on surround sound speaker channels to get better acquainted with some of the terminology here.
+When browsing through speakers and other sound system components, you’ll often see numbers 2.0, 2.1, 5.1, 7.1, and beyond within the product name or description, which represent the number of speakers and type of speakers included in the package.
+You can check out our full post on surround sound speaker channels to get better acquainted with some of the terminologies here.

 Pros and Cons of Wireless Surround Speakers

 Wireless surround sound speakers are marketed as a no-hassle, stylish, and high-quality speaker solution.
 They’re best for those looking for a sleek look, but they can provide a great quality sound.

 Wireless surround speakers are neater, more flexible, and safer.
 They have advanced technology features, making them a great buy for both ease of use and quality.